sbrosinski/jenuecom/content/index.md

 	<img src="/static/img/j2.jpg" width="300" heigt="397"/>
 	<div class="aboutText">
 		<h1>Jenue</h1>
-        <p> I'm a junior accountant.
-I write in my spare time and I've published two <a href="/short-stories/">short stories</a> and three <a href="/poems/">poems</a>.
-English is my native language.
-I'm fluent in German and I'm proficient in Portuguese.
-My hobbies include traveling and sitting in coffee shops to watch people walk past.
-I, however, hate coffee.
+        <p> Update: 2021 -  Former junior accountant turned Java code monkey.
+I still like writing short stories and poetry when the feeling hits me.
+I love all things sweet!
+Tea is my drink of choice.
+I only drink coffee if it’s disguised heavily with milk and sugar.
+I’m a very nice person.
+I’ve been told that my personality matches my sweet tooth.
+I’m however somewhat socially awkward and weird.
+I used to like traveling but Covid stole that from me.
+I love learning languages.
+I’m a native English speaker, fairly fluent in German, proficient in Portuguese, and have a newfound affinity for Romanian.
+I’m soft spoken but extremely bold in spirit.
+I love to love!
+I’m open minded, playful and approachable.

 		</p>
 		<p>
 			<p>You can reach me by mail: <br/>jenue (a) brosinski (dot) com</p>